 (l) a person nominated under subsection (7) by the Minister administering the Insurance Commission of Western Australia Act 1986.

-(2) For the purposes of subsection (1)(e) the person nominated by the relevant Minister must be either the chief executive officer of the department of the Public Service principally assisting in the administration of the provisions of the Road Traffic Act 1974 that section 5 of that Act defines as the “licensing provisions of this Act” or an officer in that department whose duties relate to driver or vehicle licensing.
+(2) For the purposes of subsection (1)(e) the person nominated by the relevant Minister must be either the chief executive officer of the department of the Public Service principally assisting in the administration of the provisions of the Road Traffic Act 1974 that section 5 of that Act defines as the licensing provisions of this Act or an officer in that department whose duties relate to driver or vehicle licensing.

 (3) For the purposes of subsection (1)(f) the person nominated by the relevant Minister must be either the Commissioner of Police or an officer in the Police Force or in the department of the Public Service principally assisting that Minister in the administration of the Police Act 1892 whose duties relate to road safety.